-- Learning Objectives - Students will be able to - O Describe why it could be "irrational" to vote - o Identify ways voters can act rationally despite not being fully informed - o Define the concepts of a heuristic and expected party differential - o Describe the two modes of information processing according to Popkin - o Describe how Page and Shapiro's argument differs from Converse's - Readings - Kollman 9.1: Lupia, Arthur and Mathew D. McCubbins.
+- Learning Objectives - Students will be able to - O Describe why it could be "irrational" to vote - o Identify ways voters can act rationally despite not being fully informed - o Define the concepts of a heuristic and expected party differential - O Describe how Page and Shapiro's argument differs from Converse's - Readings - Kollman 9.1: Lupia, Arthur and Mathew D. McCubbins.
 "The Democratic Dilemma: Can Citizens Learn What They Need to Know?"
-[13 pages] - O Popkin, Sam.
-The Reasoning Voter (1994) p.
-1-6, 72-81, 91-95.
-[19 pages] - O Page and Shapiro, The Rational Public (1992).
+[13 pages] - O Page and Shapiro, The Rational Public (1992).
 Chapter 1.
-[32 pages] - Suggested Readings: - O Downs, Anthony.
+[32 pages] - o Suggested Readings: - O Downs, Anthony.
 An Economic Theory of Democracy (1957).
 Chapter 3.
-[24 pages] - Suggested Podcast - o DIY Democracy Arthur Lupia - Questions to consider while reading: - O Do voters need to be fully informed to make rational decisions?
+[24 pages] - o Popkin, Sam.
+The Reasoning Voter (1994) p.
+1-6, 72-81, 91-95.
+[19 pages] - Suggested Podcast - o DIY Democracy Arthur Lupia - Questions to consider while reading: - Do voters need to be fully informed to make rational decisions?
 [Lupia] - What is the "expected party differential," and how is it used in voters' electoral decision-making?
-[Downs in suggested readings] - O What are the two modes of information processing laid out by Popkin?
-[Popkin] - o What is the "miracle of aggregation?"
-[Page and Shapiro] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: 417 422 - Chapter 11: 454 458
+[Downs in suggested readings] - What are the two modes of information processing laid out by Popkin?
+[Popkin in suggested readings] - O What is the "miracle of aggregation?"
+[Page and Shapiro] - Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: 417 422 - Chapter 11: 454 458